 - have well-managed blood pressure, but it measures above the “normal” range more than once

 - are concerned that your blood pressure medication is causing side effects

 A number of factors can affect your blood pressure, including eating a meal.
 That typically lowers blood pressure.

-If your doctor has recommended that you monitor your blood pressure at home, there are a number of factors that can affect the readings, such as:
+If your doctor has recommended that you monitor your blood pressure at home, a number of factors can affect the readings, such as: